JosefRichie13/SecuringPasswords/README.md

 A proposed method of securing user passwords using hashing, static and dynamic salts.
 When an user account is created, the password is ususally stored in a Database, we have a number of options on how to store the password

 Plain Text : Password is stored as plain text in a DB column.
-This is the worst way of storing a password as accounts can be hijacted merely by getting access to the DB
+This is the worst way of storing a password as accounts can be hijacked merely by getting access to the DB

 Hashed Password : Password is hashed using a hashing function, like bcrypt and stored in the DB column.
 This is secure to an extent but still at risk as the only layer of security is the hashing function.